Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 = Automatic Installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of Integration with Mautic for WordPress, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.
+To do an automatic install of Integration with Mautic for WP, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

-In the search field type **"Integration with Mautic for WordPress"** and click Search Plugins.
-Once you've found our Integration with Mautic for WordPress plugin you can view details about it such as the point release, rating, and description.
+In the search field type **"Integration with Mautic for WP"** and click Search Plugins.
+Once you've found our Integration with Mautic for WP plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking **"Install Now"**.

 = Manual Installation =

-The manual installation method involves downloading our Integration with Mautic for WordPress and uploading it to your webserver via your favorite FTP application.
+The manual installation method involves downloading our Integration with Mautic for WP and uploading it to your webserver via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).